Promethazine Side Effects: What is Promethazine?

 Promethazine (Phenergan) is an Antihistamine derived from phenothiazine.
 It is available as a tablet, solution, and rectal suppository.
 In tablet form, it can be cut or crushed and taken with or without food.
 Promethazine works by blocking histamine during an allergic reaction.
 Histamine is an organic compound released during a local immune response.
 Promethazine also reduces the number of signals shot off by the brain, which induce vomiting.
 When in tablet form, it can interact with other medications.

 The introduction of an Antihistamine to other substances changes its common effects.
-This change makes Antihistamine popular among medical professionals during combination therapy.
+This change makes Antihistamines popular among medical professionals during combination therapy.
 For example, when mixed with Opioids like Meperidine, Promethazine can help as a pain reliever.
 If taken with Phenobarbital, a Barbiturate, Promethazine can cause severe drowsiness.

 Promethazine Side Effects: Promethazine is used for conditions like: